 PuppySpot places puppies for the top breeders in the country.
 But we're more than a service: we're a community.

 We take pride in the fact that our relationship with you does not end when you take home a puppy from us.
-As die-hard puppy lovers ourselves, we'd like to believe nothing can ever go wrong with our puppies.Learn More
+We lead the industry in breeder standards and take every precaution to ensure your puppy arrives happy and healthy.Learn More

 PuppySpot has a zero tolerance policy for puppy mills or substandard breeding practices of any kind.
 Our puppies are raised with love, respect and a high level of attention and personal care.Learn More